Frequently Asked Questions

 Q: How is this fabric different from fabric I've washed with Synthrapol to remove sizings, etc.

 A: Washing or laundering removes what is on the outside of the fiber.
 In addition, the pre-scouring removes impurities that are naturally attached internally to the cellulose.
-In addition, a mordant has been added, which helps the dye bond to the fiber.

 Q: If the fibers resist dye, do they also resist RESISTS?
 (Things like wax or gutta resist that keep dye from flowing?)